-The first versions of CRPropa [?] prior to 1.3 did not allow for the propagation of nuclei.
-This was implemented later [??], and released with CRPropa 2 [?].
-The underlying theory is described in §2.7.3.
+The first versions of CRPropa [198] before 1.3 did not allow for the propagation of nuclei.
+This was implemented later [230, 231], and released with CRPropa 2 [119].
+The underlying theory is described

 Cross sections for this process are taken from multiple sources.
 For nuclei with A < 12, the sources and details are listed in table 5.